Facebook Twitter

 Buying a Home in the Aftermath of the Sub-Prime Lending Shakeup

-Posted on February 3, 2024 by Mitchel Boehner
+Posted on August 3, 2024 by Mitchel Boehner

 By now, I'm sure everyone has heard about the sub-prime lending shakeup.
 In the event you haven't heard, the sub-prime lending shakeup was the consequence of many lenders' policy of earning loans which were extremely aggressive rather than necessarily good investments and that caused those loans to get a high default rate, which includes caused investors to avoid purchasing the loans in the secondary market.
 Now, you might ask, what does this want to do with my investing in a home.
 Oftentimes, sub-prime lending have not and then do together with your FICO scores, however the structure of one's loan and finances.
 So, when you could have good fico scores, your finances may not look as attractive to a lender if you are using completely financing.